ruby/ruby/README.md

 # What's Ruby

-Ruby is the interpreted scripting language for quick and easy object-oriented programming.
-It has many features to process text files and to manage system (as in Perl).
-It is simple, straight-forward, and extensible.
+Ruby is an interpreted object-oriented programming language often used for web development.
+It also offers many scripting features to process plain text and serialized files, or manage system tasks.
+It is simple, straightforward, and extensible.

 ## Features of Ruby